u0235007-code/RPE65-docking/README.md

+REP65 is an enzyme belonging to the carotenoid cleavage oxygenase family that also includes BCO1, BCO2, NINA and others.
+RPE65 is well known to contribute to the visual cycle which ensures recycling of the visual pigment.
+As part of the visual cycle, RPE65 cleaves retinol esterified with palmitate to generate 11-cis retinol that will be loaded into rhodopsin after oxidation to retinal.
+The current study investigates a second ezyme function of RPE65.
+As described by Shyam et al 2017 PNAS, RPE65 is thought to catalyze isomerization of lutein (L) to meso-zeaxanthin (MZ).
+The source of MZ in the human eye is a long standing mystery.

-RPE65 was docked with different classes of ligands: LUT as found in the Protein Data Bank, dietary lutein (L), meso-zeaxanthin (MZ), dietary zeaxanthin (Z), beta-carotene, and the chemical compound difluoro-emisustat.
+RPE65 was docked with different classes of ligands: LUT as found in the Protein Data Bank, dietary lutein (L), meso-zeaxanthin (MZ), dietary zeaxanthin (Z), beta-carotene, and the chemical compound difluoro-emixustat.
 L, MZ, and Z belong to the family of molecules called xanthophylls.
 L, MZ, Z, and beta-carotene belong to the family of molecules called carotenoids.
 The molecular docking was accomplished with AutoDock VINA.
-A research artical describing the molecules and results of docking will be submitted for review DEC 2025.
+A research artical describing the molecules and results of docking was submitted for review 10DEC 2025 and the pre-print for this article can be found on BioRxiv: doi: https://doi.org/10.64898/2025.12.10.693550

 Branches in this repository are for the different molecules and the docking outcomes.
-Programs for generating the molecules and docking outomes are in the approprate branch.
+Programs and scripts for generating the molecules and docking outomes are in the approprate branch.
+One branch is reserved for the data measured with cell culture expression of the enzyme RPE65 from different species and with amino acid substitutions.
+Below, each branch is defined and briefly described.

+cell-culture, data collected for MZ and L extracted from cell cultures expressing REP65 from different species, with amino acid substitution, and co-expressed with different xanthophyll interacting proteins.

+RPE65-input, structure of the protein RPE65 prepared for docking with charges and atom type added by AutoDock Tools, and partitioned into rigid receptor and its flexible side chains.

+docking-outcomes, molecules as docked to the receptor RPE65 by AutoDock VINA as well as the analyses relating to these docking outcomes as extracted by the R program Binding.Energy.Analysis.R

 LUT, The lutein-like ligands as found in PDB structures of photosystems and light harvesting complexes